-The grill pan trivet can be set to four different grilling heights by a combination of turning it back to front and turning it upside down (Fig. 2.17).
+The grill pan trivet can be turned over to give two grilling positions (Fig. 2.17).

-Never close the grill door when the grill is on.
+▲ Never close the grill door when the grill is on.

 The Ovens

 The clock must be set to the time of day before the ovens will work.
 See the following section on 'The Clock' for instructions on setting the time of day.